-Line 17-Income Tax
+Line 16-Income Tax

-Refigure your tax for each carryback year after taking into account the NOL carryback.
+Refigure your tax for each carryback year after taking into account the NOL or net section 1256 contracts loss carryback.
 Include any tax from Form 4970, Tax on Accumulation Distribution of Trusts, and Form 4972, Tax on Lump-Sum Distributions.
 Attach any schedule used to figure your tax or an explanation of the method used to figure the tax and, if necessary, a detailed computation.

-For example, write "Tax Rate Schedule-1998" if that is the method used for that year.
+For example, write "Tax Rate Schedule-2003" if this is the method used for that year.
 You do not need to attach a detailed computation of the tax in this case.